-Our first set of questions pertains to the performance appraisal system.
+Our first set of questions pertains to the performance appraisal process.

 - 1. Does the current performance appraisal process enable you to accurately evaluate the performance of your employees?
 If yes, how so?
 If not, what is missing? - 2.
 Does the current performance appraisal process create an opportunity for you to provide your employees with relevant feedback regarding their performance?
 If yes, how?
 If no, how could it be improved? - 3.
 From your perspective as a supervisor, in what ways is the current performance appraisal process easy or difficult to use? - 4.
-To what degree are the consequences of poor performance and the rewards of good performance made clear to employees?
+Does the current performance appraisal process clearly identify the consequences of poor performance to employees, as well as the rewards of good performance? - 5.
+Does the current performance appraisal process help to differentiate between high and low performing employees?
+If no, why not?